 The global-active device (GAD) is a virtual volume that spans across physical storage systems that are separated by up to metro distances.
 The GAD provides non-disruptive, highly available data, and continuous I/O, even when one of the members of the GAD fails.

 With Commvault software, you can configure virtual storage machine (VSM) array details in Array Management and enable snapshot backups of GAD pairs.
 Then, you can use IntelliSnap backups to create snapshots of GAD pairs on Hitachi Vantara Virtual Storage Platform G1000 (VSP G1000) storage systems.
-The GAD configurations are supported through existing IntelliSnap features such as Array Controllers and the Remote Snap MediaAgent.
+The GAD configurations are supported through existing IntelliSnap features such as Array Access Nodes and the Remote Snap MediaAgent.

 With the Commvault software, you can configure virtual storage machine (VSM) arrays and GAD pairs that you can create to maintain a synchronous, remote copy of a data volume on the primary VSP G1000 storage system.

 The Hitachi Vantara VSP using Targetless CCI Engine does not support GAD.

 Technical Details of the Global-Active Devices for Hitachi Vantara Storage Arrays

 VSM arrays function as physical storage arrays.
 You create the resources that are provisioned to the VSM in a base storage array, but the VSM array functions independently.

 GADs consist of array pairs, one of which is a VSM array, to maintain two copies of the data and to provide uninterrupted I/O, failback mechanisms, and failover mechanisms.
 The array pair is called a GAD pair.

 The GAD pair keeps a local copy and a remote and synchronous copy of the data.
 There are two possible combinations for GAD pairs: